 My experiences with aldosterone and hearing loss

 During the last thirty years, I have made many medical discoveries (including the nicotine patch) that have saved the lives of millions of people.
-I have also noticed that hormone deficiencies due to aging caused needless suffering in millions of people.
-This led me to the conclusion that the loss of hormones through shrinking endocrine glands can cause hearing loss and numerous other illnesses encountered during aging.
+I have also noticed that hormone deficiencies due to aging caused needless suffering in millions of people. .
+These observations have led me to conclude that hearing loss can be caused by shrinking endocrine glands and the subsequent loss of hormones, as well as numerous other illnesses encountered during aging.
 One key hormone that declines with age is aldosterone.
 I have found that patients with hearing loss were temporarily helped by consuming aldosterone 125 mcg capsules two to five times daily.
 However, this effect was only temporary because natural aldosterone is metabolized quickly and excreted from the body.
 This meant that taking a large quantity of capsules throughout the day was necessary because aldosterone has a short metabolic half-life.